Weird Western: Variants

 Less-common hybrid genres may include the acid Western – The Shooting (1966) has been cited as the first film of this kind.
 The horror Western essentially depicts the supernatural in an Old West setting.
-Kim Newman proposes the two main types are the "Indian Curse cycle" and the Gothic Western – featuring vampires, zombies, and the like.
+Kim Newman proposes the two main types are the "Indian Curse cycle" and the gothic Western – featuring vampires, zombies, and the like.
 An example of the Indian Curse movie is The Ghost Dance (1982), in which a Native American shaman is possessed by an evil spirit.
-A Gothic Western example is Ghost Town (1988), about the quest of a sheriff to defeat a zombie gunfighter by using his star-shaped badge as a shuriken.
+A gothic Western example is Ghost Town (1988), about the quest of a sheriff to defeat a zombie gunfighter by using his star-shaped badge as a shuriken.

-The steampunk Western, a variant of the science-fiction Western, typically depicts an alternative history of the Old West but emphasises society's reliance on steam power, as in the 1960s TV series The Wild Wild West.
+The steampunk Western, a variant of the science fiction Western using the retrofuturistic technology and aesthetic of the steampunk subgenre, typically depicts an alternative history of the Old West but emphasizes society's reliance on steam power, as in the 1960s TV series The Wild Wild West.
 Another variant of the science-fiction Western is the space Western, which applies Western themes to a science-fiction frontier setting.
-As such, these works are usually set on other worlds, but the action sometimes takes place in the Old West, as in Cowboys & Aliens (2011), in which an alien spacecraft lands in 1870s New Mexico Territory.
+As such, these works are usually set on other worlds, such as in the series Firefly, but the action sometimes takes place in the Old West, as in Cowboys & Aliens (2011), in which an alien spacecraft lands in 1870s New Mexico Territory.